This page is part of the ONYX Performance Guide

 Max Output Fre defines the maximum electrical frequency output to the motor and indirectly limits achievable motor speed based on pole count.

-Actual motor RPM is determined by electrical frequency (Max Output Fre) and motor pole count, not just Max Speed.
+Actual motor RPM is determined by electrical frequency (Max Output Fre), motor pole count, configured limits such as Max Speed, and real load conditions.

 PWM Frequency defines controller switching frequency and can affect smoothness, audible noise, and controller heat behavior.